atniclimate/TieredSovereignDataFramework/standard/TSDF-Standard-v0.9.md

 **Purpose & Scope:** This tier facilitates collaboration and knowledge sharing between and among Indigenous Nations and organizations that share common values and protocols.
 Access is governed by mutual agreements and a shared understanding of responsibility and respect, creating a secure space for InterTribal relations.

-**Critical Principle:** T1 embodies **reciprocity**—the foundational Indigenous value that relationships are mutual and ongoing, not transactional.
+**Critical Principle:** T1 embodies **reciprocity**, the foundational Indigenous value that relationships are mutual and ongoing, not transactional.
 Network membership itself implies shared responsibilities.

 **Sharing Architecture:** T1 data is shared through the **window architecture**: network members access rendered views of data rather than receiving copies.
 Technically, this operates through tile servers, query APIs, or federated computation endpoints where the source Nation's infrastructure serves views to authorized recipients without transferring underlying datasets.

 **Sovereignty Domain Implications:**
-- **Data:** Network membership required; governed by standing protocols
+- **Data:** Network membership required, governed by standing protocols
 - **Network:** Tribally-owned or federated infrastructure preferred; transmission pathways should be accountable to network governance
 - **Digital:** Network-controlled services and platforms; data remains on source Nation infrastructure with views rendered to authorized members
 - **Computational:** Network approval required for training; inference restricted to network scope